 Looking at the design of the Yamaha RevStar RS502T, we can see that it has drawn inspiration from the classic cafe racer style motorcycles that have risen to prominence in the 1950s, and are now coming back with a bang, just like this amazing guitar.

-The Yamaha RevStar RS502T is equipped with two P90 single-coil pickups that provide an amazing balance between the tonality of the humbuckers and single-coil pickups, the tonality of this guitar is excellent and very iconic.
+The Yamaha RevStar RS502T is equipped with two P90 single-coil pickups that provide an amazing balance between the tonality of the humbuckers and single-coil pickups, the tonality of this electric guitar is excellent and very iconic.
 They are connected to three-way blade pickup selector switch, a master volume knob, and a master tone knob with a push/pull Dry switch with EQ engager for a sonic blast.

-The sound coming out of the Yamaha RevStar RS502T was very expressive, and the tonal range that you can explore with this guitar is simply endless.
+The sound coming out of the Yamaha RevStar RS502T was very expressive, and the tonal range that you can explore with this electric guitar is simply endless.
 It delivers excellent distortion and sustains, plus it can get pretty clear and very warm as well.

 One of the tonally expressive guitars on the market.